Fretadao/f_service/README.md

 # FService

 FService is a small gem that provides a base class for your services (aka operations).
-The goal is to make services simpler, safer and more composable.
+The goal is to make services simpler, safer, and more composable.
 It uses the Result monad for handling operations.

 ## Installation